-Prepayment of Expenses - In some circumstances, Small Business Entities (SBE) and individuals who derive passive type income (such as rental income and dividends) should consider pre-paying expenses prior to 30 June 2018.
+Prepayment of Expenses - In some circumstances, Small Business Entities (SBE) and individuals who derive passive type income (such as rental income and dividends) should consider pre-paying expenses prior to 30 June 2019.
 A tax deduction can be brought forward into this financial year for expenses like:

-- Employee Superannuation Payments including 9.5% Superannuation Guarantee Payments for the June 2018 quarter (that have to be received by the Superannuation Fund by June 30, 2018 to claim a tax deduction). - Superannuation for business owners, directors and associated persons - Wages, bonuses, commissions and allowances - Contractors
+- Employee Superannuation Payments including the 9.5% Superannuation Guarantee Contributions for the June 2019 quarter (that have to be received by the Superannuation Fund by June 30, 2019 to claim a tax deduction).

+- Superannuation for Business Owners, Directors and Associated Persons

+- Wages, Bonuses, Commissions and Allowances

+- Contractors

-- Travel and accommodation expenses
+- Travel and Accommodation Expenses

-- Trade creditors
+- Trade Creditors

-- Rent for July 2018 (and possibly extra months)
+- Rent for July 2019 (and possibly extra months)

 - Insurances

-- Printing, stationery and office supplies
+- Printing, Stationery and Office Supplies

-- Utility expenses telephone, electricity and power

-- Advertising including directory listings
+- Advertising including Directory Listings

+- Utility Expenses Telephone, Electricity & Power

-- Motor vehicle expenses such as registration and insurance
+- Motor Vehicle Expenses Registration and Insurance

-- Subscriptions and memberships to professional associations and trade journals

 - Accounting fees

+- Subscriptions and Memberships to Professional Associations and Trade Journals

-A deduction for prepaid expenses will generally be allowed where the payment is made before 30 June 2018 for services to be rendered within a 12-month period.
-While this strategy can be effective for businesses operating on a cash basis (not accruals) basis, we never recommend you spend money on items you don't need.
-However, paying expenses in June that are due in July could save you some tax this year and provided your cash flow permits, it makes good business sense.
+A deduction for prepaid expenses will generally be allowed where the payment is made before 30 June 2019 for services to be rendered within a 12-month period.
+While this strategy can be effective for businesses operating on a cash basis (not accruals basis), we never recommend you spend money on items you don't need.
+However, paying expenses in June that are due in July could save you some tax this financial year and provided your cash flow permits, it makes good business sense.